Selinda Concession, Linyanti, Botswana

 Activities at Zarafa Camp are flexible to suit guests' particular interests and include morning, afternoon and night game drives, with experienced professional guides in custom-built 4x4 Toyota Land Cruisers.
 Short guided nature walks from camp are encouraged to introduce guests to some of Africa's less prominent wildlife.
 Guests can relax in camp and enjoy a massage too.

 Meg Shepro (Staff)

 Zarafa's elegant luxury camp is the perfect way to end your Botswana safari.
-Located in the Linyanti region, famed for an abundance of elephants herds, you'll enjoy blissful sunsets from your private deck as the gorgeous copper colors of Zarafa create a heavenly glow.
+Located in the Linyanti region, famed for an abundance of elephants herds, you'll enjoy blissful sunsets from your private deck as the gorgeous copper colours of Zarafa create a heavenly glow.
 A stay here is truly unforgettable with world renowned Relais & chateau certified kitchen and style from a bygone safari era.